 Step 1: Go to the OCI Services website

-On the page, click on the text link that says “Click Here”
+On the page, click on the text link that says “Click here to proceed”.

-Step 3: Select “OCI Registration (In Lieu Of Valid PIO-Card)”
+Step 3: Select “OCI Registration (In Lieu Of Lost PIO-Card)”

 This button is on the left-hand side of the page.

-Step 4: Read instructions and click on “Proceed”
+Step 4: Read the instructions and click on “Proceed”

 Accept the terms and conditions, Enter the captcha code for verification.